dvbportal/cloudnode-doc/README.rst

 Documentation for Cloudnode
 ---------------------------

-You will find complete documentation for `the Cloudnode site`_.
+You will find here the complete documentation for `the Cloudnode site`_.

 .. _the Cloudnode site: https://docs.cloudno.de